-SENIOR C# BACK END DEVELOPER - IT-Online
+Senior C# Back End Developer - IT-Online

 Qualifications:

-Reference Number for this position is ND[Phone Number Removed]; which is a permanent position based remotely offering a salary of R950K TO [URL Removed] PA, salary negotiable on experience.
-E-mail me on [Email Address Removed], at www . e-merge . co . za or call her for a chat on [Phone Number Removed]; to discuss this and other opportunities.
+Reference Number for this position is ND53390 which is a semi-remote JHB based work, offering a salary of R900k CTC per annum cost to company, salary negotiable on experience.
+Contact Nicole on [Email Address Removed] at [URL Removed] or call her on [Phone Number Removed]; to discuss this and other opportunities.

 Do you have a friend who is a developer or technology specialist?
 We pay cash for successful referrals!